 If you continue sessions with a therapist over an extended period of time, your health insurance can periodically reevaluate whether they are “necessary”.

-Healthcare professionals can continue speaking about mental health and treatment options to reduce stigma in society.
-Your mental and emotional health are equally as important as your physical health.
+Remember, your mental and emotional health are equally as important as your physical health.
 By including mental health and substance use disorder services as an essential health benefit, individuals can take the next steps in affording treatment.